 9.1.
-Data Protection Impact Assessment
+Data Protection Impact Assessment [Section intentionally blank in IIJ BCR-P]

 9.2.
 Data Protection by Design and by Default

 IIJ Business Entities, acting as Data Processor shall assist the Data Controller in implementing appropriate technical and organizational measures which are designed to comply with data protection principles in an effective manner and to integrate the necessary safeguards into the processing in order to facilitate compliance with IIJ BCR-P in practice such as data protection by design and by default.